Saltee Islands

 Visiting Hours & Admission

-Day visitors are welcome on Great Saltee between 11:00 am and 4:30 pm.
-Little Saltee remains closed to the public.
+Day visitors are welcome on Great Saltee between 11:00 am and 4:30 pm (April – September).
+Little Sallee remains closed to the public.
 There is no admission fee; the only cost is the ferry crossing.

 Ferry Service

 The Saltee Islands ferry departs from Kilmore Quay harbour.
-Boats run daily from 1 April to 30 September; frequency varies by season (see table).
-Spaces are limited (24 passengers per sailing), so booking ahead online is essential, especially during the puffin season (June‑July).
+Boats run daily from 1 April to 30 September; the service is suspended from 1 October to 31 March.
+Capacity is limited (24 passengers per sailing), so booking ahead online is essential, especially during the puffin season.

 SeasonDaysDepartures (to island)Return times